Just like CFL light bulbs, universal waste regulations require proper disposal of

 important because lamps and certain ballasts contain hazardous materials, such as mercury,

 which can contaminate the environment and is harmful to human health.

-Each fluorescent lamp contains around four milligrams of mercury, which means one hundred
+Each fluorescent lamp contains around four milligrams of mercury, which means one thousand

 fluorescent lamps contain four grams of mercury.
 And as we know from